llmariner/llmariner/tutorials/getting_started.md

 The first step is to create an `OpenAI` client.
 You need to set `base_url` and `api_key` based on your configuration.

-The value of `base_url` points to the address of the LLM Operator API endpoint.
+The value of `base_url` points to the address of the LLMariner API endpoint.
 For example, the `base_rul` is set to `http://localhost:8080/v1` if you're accessing the endpoint running at your localhost with port 8080.